 You'll need an Xbox Live Gold subscription to play multiplayer games.
 Period.

 Xbox Live Gold is not required to backup your game saves to the cloud.
+The Xbox One offers unlimited, free cloud storage for all users.

 What's Xbox Game Pass?